Foundation Diet and Health

 The most common way to prepare lady's mantle is tea, which can be prepared as a hot water extract or as a cold water extract.
 1,2

-Pour 1-2 g (1 tsp = approx. 0.9 g) of finely chopped and dried lady's mantle leaves into 150 ml of boiling water and let the infusion stand covered for 10 minutes before pouring it through a tea strainer.
+Pour 1-2 g (1 tsp = approx. 0.9 g) of finely chopped and dried lady's mantle leaves into 150 ml of boiling water and let the infusion stand covered for 10 minutes before straining it through a tea strainer.
 For a cold water extract, let the preparation steep at room temperature for several hours.
 When should you drink lady's mantle tea?
 Drink two to three cups of lady's mantle tea between meals.
 2,3

 Lady's mantle is usually used in tea blends, as the medicinal plant has a somewhat weak effect when used alone.
 Well-known and proven tea blends for diarrhea are 50 g each of lady's mantle and cinquefoil.
 3 Raspberry leaves or blackberry leaves are also suitable for a tea blend for diarrhea, as they also have a high tannin content that is effective against diarrhea.